kiketordera/advanced-performance/readme.md

 - { } = text inside the HTML
 - ( ) = gouping.
 Inside the brakets will be instructions, and after we can put + for siblins or whatever we want to put<br><br>

-# Database
+## Database

 This project is working with any kind of database.
-Since we use interfaces to isolate layers, the conection between the Database and the application is just an implementation of the interface defined.
+Since we use interfaces to isolate layers, the connection between the Database and the application is just an implementation of the interface defined.

 All the logic restrictions are in the business logic, you will only need to implement the interface.
 The implementation available in this project is for a local NoSQL database called BoltHold, [here full documentation](https://github.com/timshannon/bolthold) <br><br>

-# Login
+## Login

-We have implemented a custom login, making use of [jwt-go tokens](github.com/dgrijalva/jwt-go) and cookies encription.
-The implementation is in the `repositories` path and we use an interface in the domain layer to separate layers, so we could chaange this loging for another loging just implementing the same interface form the domain with another service.
+We have implemented a custom login, making use of [jwt-go tokens](github.com/dgrijalva/jwt-go) and cookies encryption.
+The implementation is in the `repositories` path and we use an interface in the domain layer to separate layers, so we could change this logging for another logging by just implementing the same interface from the domain with another service.

-To make effective the methods contain in the interface, we need to use the corresponding middleware, in the case of [jwt-go tokens](github.com/dgrijalva/jwt-go):
+To make effective the methods contained in the interface, we need to use the corresponding middleware, in the case of [jwt-go tokens](github.com/dgrijalva/jwt-go):

 ```
 r.Use(h.Login.CheckToken())
 ```

-# i18n
+## i18n

 Internationalization, often abbreviated as i18n, is the process through which products can be prepared to be taken to other countries.
-It our case, just mean being able to change language of the website and show the default language of our user's browser.
+In our case, just mean being able to change the language of the website and show the default language of our user's browser.

 The package we use [gin-i18n](github.com/suisrc/gin-i18n) is very simple and effective.
-You will be usin `.toml` files, stored in the `/media/text/` directory.
+You will be using `.toml` files, stored in the `/media/text/` directory.

 The allowed names of the files must match the i18n international codes:

 ```
-af, ar, az, be, bg, bn, bs, ca, cs, cy, da, de, de-AT, de-CH, de-DE, el, el-CY, en, en-AU, en-CA, en-GB en-IE, en-IN, en-NZ, en-US, en-ZA, en-CY, en-TT, eo, es, es-419, es-AR, es-CL, es-CO, es-CR, es-EC, es-ES es-MX, es-NI, es-PA, es-PE, es-US, es-VE, et, eu, fa, fi, fr, fr-CA, fr-CH, fr-FR, gl, he, hi, hi-IN, hr hu, id, is, it, it-CH, ja, ka, km, kn, ko, lb, lo, lt, lv, mk, ml, mn, mr-IN, ms, nb, ne, nl, nn, oc, or pa, pl, pt, pt-BR, rm, ro, ru, sk, sl, sq, sr, st, sw, ta, te, th, tl, tr, tt, ug, ur, uz, vi, wo, zh-CN,
+af, ar, az, be, bg, bn, bs, ca, cs, cy, da, de, de-AT, de-CH, de-DE, el,
+el-CY, en, en-AU, en-CA, en-GB en-IE, en-IN, en-NZ, en-US, en-ZA, en-CY,
+en-TT, eo, es, es-419, es-AR, es-CL, es-CO, es-CR, es-EC, es-ES es-MX, es-NI,
+ es-PA, es-PE, es-US, es-VE, et, eu, fa, fi, fr, fr-CA, fr-CH, fr-FR, gl, he,
+ hi, hi-IN, hr hu, id, is, it, it-CH, ja, ka, km, kn, ko, lb, lo, lt, lv, mk,
+ ml, mn, mr-IN, ms, nb, ne, nl, nn, oc, or pa, pl, pt, pt-BR, rm, ro, ru, sk,
+sl, sq, sr, st, sw, ta, te, th, tl, tr, tt, ug, ur, uz, vi, wo, zh-CN,
 zh-HK, zh-TW, zh-YUE

 ```

-We need to imlement the package as a middleware
+We need to implement the package as a middleware

 ```
 r.Use(i18n.Serve(bundle))